LinkedInLearning/building-ai-agents-with-autogen-3918551/README.md

 # Building AI Agents with AutoGen
 This is the repository for the LinkedIn Learning course `Building AI Agents with AutoGen`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+[lil-thumbnail-url]

+## Course Description

+In this comprehensive, Harshit Tyagi—a data science instructor and mentor—equips you with the skills to develop AI agents using the AutoGen framework.
+Covering key design patterns such as Reflection, Tool Use, and Multi-Agent Collaboration, this course enables the creation of multi-agent systems capable of handling complex tasks autonomously.
+Through hands-on projects, you will integrate external tools and refine agent capabilities with human feedback.
+Ideal for intermediate to advanced users with basic Python experience, this course prepares you to automate complex workflows effectively.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.